-Exhibit 6 KBN demonstrates strong operating efficiency with a low level of operating expenses
+KBN demonstrates strong operating efficiency with a low level of operating expenses

 KBN recorded unusually high unrealized losses on its financial instruments in 2022.
 Cost to income ratio for 2022 is adjusted to improve comparability across periods.
-Source: Moody's Ratings
+Source: Moody's Ratings will limit the expansion of net interest margins.

-Diverse funding and adequate liquidity, but with some asset and liability mismatches
+Structural reliance on market funding, with some asset and liability mismatches

-Similar to most peers in the Nordics and Europe, KBN is entirely wholesale funded.
+Similar to most peers in the Nordics and across Europe, KBN is entirely wholesale funded.
 Also in line with peers, KBN employs a diversified funding strategy, whereby it issues debt in several markets and currencies, subscribed to by a wide variety of investors.